 The appliance log / inventory will contain the appliance ID, description, location and full set of test results for each appliance tested.
 It will also show any appliance that have failed and a reason for the failure.
 In addition to this a certificate will be issued stating the amount of appliance test and the date all tests were carried out.
 The certificate will show the landlords name and address of property and will have our PAT testing engineers signature next to the date completed.

 I have put a link below to some of the West Lothian letting agents who we currently carry out PAT Testing and Legionella Risk Assessments on behalf of.

 We are always keen to work with more letting agents or directly with landlords therefore contact us now on 07570 080429 or email firstname.lastname@example.org to make a booking.
-We specialise in landlord PAT Testing and Landlord Legionella Risk Assessments.
+We specialize in landlord PAT Testing and Landlord Legionella Risk Assessments.
 However we can also arrange for all your landlord safety certificates to be carried out for Edinburgh / Lothians properties which include PAT, Legionella, EPC, EICR and Gas Cert.